 So you want to be an alpinist

 The history of alpinism is really the history of climbing in the European Alps.
 This is a fascinating subject, but lies beyond the scope of this article.
-An excellent article on the history of alpinism can be found here.
+An excellent article on the history of alpinism is available on Summit Post.
 I introduce the subject of history as a way of defining what alpinism is.
 As climbing became more sophisticated, the climber of the European Alps learned how to rock climb, to aid climb, to navigate glaciers, to ski on glaciers, and to ice climb in the pursuit of new, more difficult summits and new routes.